Ionic Property: Validation

 Note!

-Different UI components can have different sets of validation properties.
+Different UI components may have different sets of validation properties.

 1. That's it!
-You can now save your work and click the TEST button in the App Builder Toolbar to run the app in the preview and test how validation works for the login input procedure with the added Mark all as touch action:
+You can now save your work and click the TEST button in the App Builder Toolbar to run the app in preview and test how validation works for the login input procedure with the added Mark all as touched action: